dhope-scottlogic/blog/_posts/2024-02-19-setting_sustainability_nfrs.md

 </table>

-Quantitative is preferred over qualitiative so there is something to aim for, test for and validate against.
-Quantitative may be absolute or relative with the former preferred but the latter may be simpler initially when aiming for improvement.
-The “scale horizontal” item above might be better as  “service can scale linearly in cost and resources with request per second numbers between 0 and 2m”.
+Quantitative is preferred over qualitative so that there is something to aim for, test for and validate against.
+Quantitative may be absolute or relative, with the former preferred but the latter may be simpler initially when aiming for improvement.
+The “scale horizontal” item above might be better expressed as, “service can scale linearly in cost and resources with request per second numbers between 0 and 2m”.
-Qualitative ones will sometimes need discussion as to whether an implementation plan meets the intent and what is the intent.
+Qualitative ones will sometimes need discussion as to what the intent is and whether an implementation plan meets it.

 ### Scale factor
-With many NFRs it is sensible to put in a scale factor, otherwise growth in the company may cause the numbers to be exceeded.
+With many NFRs, it is sensible to put in a scale factor, otherwise growth in the company may cause the numbers to be exceeded.
-My recommendation would be that per user targets are used as well as per request ones where appropriate, (e.g. API design) in order to encourage sensible design that minimise the emissions in serving each user.
-Remember that it’s great if a single request generates low emissions but not if 10 requests are needed where one may have been sufficient.
+My recommendation would be that per-user targets are used as well as per-request ones where appropriate, (e.g. API design) in order to encourage sensible design that minimise the emissions in serving each user.
+Remember that it’s great if a single request generates low emissions but not if ten requests are needed where one may have been sufficient.

-### Focus areas
+### Relevance
-When developing a service, or app or platform there will be some areas that are likely to be more important than others.
-Part of the job of NFRs is to highlight these and promote the important characteristics of a system.
-A project should not be overwhelmed with numerous NFRs many of which are not important and provide a distraction.
-Similarly NFRs should be appropriate in their asks and not unnecessarily difficult.
+NFRs should promote the important characteristics of a system and a project should not be overwhelmed with excessive numbers of NFRs, many of which are not important and provide a distraction.
+Similarly, NFRs should be appropriate in their asks and not unnecessarily difficult.
 As an example, we don’t need to push tight carbon emissions per request for a service called a few times a day – it won’t have a useful impact on the wider company’s emissions.
-On the other hand it might be useful to have an NFR that will flag up if systems are not being scaled down for, e.g. average power of the service over a day or an NFR to check the average scaling of the service.
+On the other hand, it might be useful to have an NFR that will flag up where systems are not being scaled down for, e.g. average power of the service over a day or an NFR to check the average scaling of the service.
-Similarly on data whilst proper dormancy and data management should be a general principle that apply to all software only give it more focus on those applications handling significant quantities.

 ## NFR Examples and Suggestions
-In this section I’ll present some examples of NFRs that promote carbon sustainability and then in later sections discuss how to arrive at these.
+In this section, I’ll present some examples of NFRs that promote carbon sustainability and then in later sections discuss how to arrive at these.
 Many will promote energy efficiency or low carbon at the same time as other NFRs including cost, observability and simplicity.
-For each one I’ve provided the following information:
+For each one, I’ve provided the following information:

-* An “ility” or similar to summarise as is common with NFRs
+*	An “ility” or similar to summarise, as is common with NFRs
 *	The NFR itself
-* Info about why this NFR can help and any complications
+*	Info about why this NFR can help, and any complications
 *	A category from the Scott Logic carbon standard
-* The main principles it addresses from the Sustainable Software Principles They are grouped according to the different teams or groups or people who would be paying attention to them like the IT procurement and data development.
+*	The main principles it addresses from the Sustainable Software Principles They are grouped according to the different teams or groups or people who would be paying attention to them, like IT procurement and data development.

 ### Hardware purchasing/procurement
-NFRs are not just for writing software and should also be deployed in decisions around hardware be that user laptops or new server or networking hardware.
-The aim should be to encourage the purchase of equipment that will last a long time, have low embodied carbon, run efficiently and be easy to monitor.
+NFRs are not just for writing software and should also be deployed in decisions around hardware, be that user laptops or new server or networking hardware.
+The aim should be to encourage the purchase of equipment that will last a long time, have low embodied carbon, run efficiently, and be easy to monitor.

 <table>
   <tr>